National Cancer Institute: NCI-60 Human Tumor Cell Lines Screen

 The evolution of strategies at the NCI illustrates the changes in screening that have resulted from advances in cancer biology.
 The Developmental Therapeutics Program (DTP) operates a tiered anti-cancer compound screening program with the goal of identifying novel chemical leads and biological mechanisms.
 The DTP screen is a three phase screen which includes: an initial screen which first involves a single dose cytotoxicity screen with the 60 cell line assay.
 Those passing certain thresholds are subjected to a 5 dose screen of the same 60 cell-line panel to determine a more detailed picture of the biological activity.
 A second phase screen establishes the maximum tolerable dosage and involves in vivo examination of tumor regression using the hollow fiber assay.
 The third phase of the study is the human tumor xenograft evaluation.

 Active compounds are selected for testing based on several criteria: disease type specificity in the in vitro assay, unique structure, potency, and demonstration of a unique pattern of cellular cytotoxicity or cytostasis, indicating a unique mechanism of action or intracellular target.

 A high correlation of cytotoxicity with compounds of known biological mechanism is often predictive of the drugs mechanism of action and thus a tool to aid in the drug development and testing.
 It also tells if there is any unique response of the drug which is not similar to any of the standard prototype compounds in the NCI database.

 Leadership

+List of NCI directors since 1937: